 A function that, if provided, must return true alongside the provided properties in order for the rule to match.
 This function takes one argument, the window.
+Must be an unquoted symbol to be looked up at runtime.

 match-properties-or-function